cosmos/relayer/docs/troubleshooting.md

 ```shell
 -> chns(✘) clnts(✘) conn(✘)
 ```
 Verify that you have a healthy RPC address.
-This means the relayer was unable to query the latest height of one or both the chains.
+This means the relayer was unable to query the latest height of one or both chains.

 If:
 ```shell